Linear logic: Remarkable formulas

 The following distributivity formulas are not in general an equivalence, only an implication:

-Encoding classical/intuitionistic logic in linear logic
+Extending classical/intuitionistic logic

 Both intuitionistic and classical implication can be recovered from linear implication by inserting exponentials: intuitionistic implication is encoded as !A ⊸ B, while classical implication can be encoded as !?A ⊸ ?B or !A ⊸ ?!B (or a variety of alternative possible translations).
 The idea is that exponentials allow us to use a formula as many times as we need, which is always possible in classical and intuitionistic logic.

 Formally, there exists a translation of formulas of intuitionistic logic to formulas of linear logic in a way that guarantees that the original formula is provable in intuitionistic logic if and only if the translated formula is provable in linear logic.
 Using the Gödel–Gentzen negative translation, we can thus embed classical first-order logic into linear first-order logic.